carsdotcom/skelebot/docs/dependencies.md

 - When installing via `file:` or `github:` the ability to specify a version is not available.
 - Python `github` dependencies may optionally specify a protocol like https (more info [here](https://pip.pypa.io/en/stable/reference/pip_install/#git)).
-- When installing via `pyproj:`, Skelebot makes no attempt to validate the pyproject.toml file.
-However, if any requested optional dependencies are malformed or not present in the file, they will be ignored with a warning.

 ---